ytmknd/joruri-mail/README.md

 Installation maunal assumes:

-* CentOS is installed as minimal cofiguration
+* CentOS is installed with minimal configuration
-* SELinux is diabled
+* SELinux is disabled
 * Firewall is disabled

-Make sure your enviroment is secure.
+Make sure your environment is secure.

 ### Quick install